cesta-online/article-quarto-template/README.md

-## Create a new public github repo for submission
+## Create a public repository for submission

 - Run `quarto render` to generate the article web files
 - This will create a `public` folder with the website files